aa-it-vasa/IOT2024-labs/lab1_instructions.md

 the thermistor to third pin on Arduino marked as **Vcc**.
 Connect the second pin of the Arduino to the fourth pin of the Arduino board, marked as **GND**.
 GND pin is on the same side as Vcc.
-Connect the first pin of the thermistor to second pin on the Arduino situated on the other side of the Vcc and is marked as **DAC0/A0**.
+Connect the first pin of the thermistor to second pin on the Arduino situated on the other side of the Vcc marked as **DAC0/A0**.

 ### For both Turku and Vaasa

-Once the hardware is setup, open the Sketch `mqtt_unsecure` available from the Lab1 folder.
+Once the hardware setup is complete, open the Sketch `mqtt_unsecure` available from the Lab1 folder.

 **Note that if you are doing the labs in Vaasa**, we are using another thermistor and the code for the function `getTemp()` is different.
 Therefore, there is a different folder for Vaasa, and you need to rename this folder from `mqtt_unsecure_vaasa` to `mqtt_unsecure` for it to open properly in ArduinoIDE.

 Have a look at the code and understand what it does before uploading the code.
 Change the content of the variable _group = "MyGroup"_
 Use the provided WiFi username and password if needed (check the defined variable from the .h header file).
-Remember to check the ArduinoMqttClient library and WiFiNINA libraries (Tools->manage Library) were installed.
+Remember to check that the ArduinoMqttClient library and WiFiNINA libraries (Tools->manage Library) were installed.

 Compile the code and upload it to the board.

 Verify the state of the Arduino board by connecting to the *Monitor* _(in Tools-> Serial monitor)_ in the IDE.
 You can see the transmitted MQTT messages by subscribing on [broker.hivemq.com](http://www.mqtt-dashboard.com/index.html) to the relevant topic
-(read the code to get the relevant topic). **In your VM machine** (or in, for example, a local Linux-installation) execute the mosquitto_sub command as below in a terminal.
-Substitute `responseTopic` within the quotes (retain the quotes later) with the topic your device is sending the messages into.
+(read the code to get the relevant topic). **In your VM machine** (or in, for example, a local Linux-installation) execute the mosquitto_sub command below in a terminal.
+Substitute `responseTopic` within the quotes (retain the quotes) with the topic your device is sending the messages into.
 You may have to change the topic, so read the source code.

 ```bash